This post contains affiliate links. As an Amazon Associate, I earn from qualifying purchases.

 - 3 tablespoons olive oil

-- 1 red onion finely chopped
+- 1 red onion, finely chopped

-- 2 cloves garlic minced
+- 2 cloves garlic, minced

 - 1 tablespoon tomato paste

-- 1 cup brown or jasmine rice
+- 1 cup white or brown rice

-- 2 1/4 cups vegetable broth
+- 2 to 3 cups vegetable broth

-- 1/4 cup chopped fresh chives
+- 1/4 cup chopped fresh chives or fennel fronds

-- 2 tablespoons chopped fresh oregano
+- 2 tablespoons chopped fresh oregano or thyme

-- 1 teaspoon salt
+- 1 teaspoon fine sea salt

 - 1/4 teaspoon ground black pepper

-Peel and seed the butternut squash.
+- Peel and seed the butternut squash.
 Grate half of the squash using a box grater.
 Cut the other half of the squash into small cubes.

-Heat oil in a large nonstick skillet over medium-low heat.
+- Heat oil in a large nonstick skillet over medium-low heat.
 Add onion and garlic and cook 10 minutes, until soft and lightly browned.

-Add the squash and stir until it has reduced enough to cover the pan.
+- Add the squash and stir until it has reduced enough to cover the pan.